sbragagnolo/bc-tutorial-2018/beginners1.md

 ## 5. (Under development)

-Due to time constraints, part 5 will probably not be presented at CBSoft.
+Due to time constraints, Section 5 will probably not be presented at CBSoft.

 ### 5.1.
 Complex Types